All Episodes

 It was probably not even remotely comparable, I'd imagine.

-Yeah, well, that's I'm trying to find it now.
+Yeah, well, I'm trying to find it now.

-I mean, somebody earlier on I saw in the rumble rants posted the old AJP Taylor quote about you know the average Englishman in nineteen fourteen on the eve of the war could go about his life without ever encountering the government except for the postman and the post office.
+I mean, somebody earlier on I saw in the Rumble Rants posted the old AJP Taylor quote about, you know, the average Englishman in 1914 on the eve of the war could go about his life without ever encountering the government, except for the postman and the pensioners.

 Yeah.